Bekalah/cosmogenesis-learning-engine/README_RENDERER.md

 - Adjust colours by editing `data/palette.json`.
 Provide `bg`, `ink`, and a six colour `layers` array.
 - Override numerology constants in `index.html` before calling `renderHelix` if alternate ratios are desired.
 - Compose new layers by duplicating the helper pattern in `js/helix-renderer.mjs`.
 Keep additions static and well-commented to preserve ND safety.
-- The loader prefers JSON module imports when opened via `file://` to avoid network access.
-Browsers without JSON module support fall back to the bundled palette safely.
+- On `file://` origins the loader prefers JSON module imports to keep everything offline-first.
+If JSON modules are unavailable the fetch path takes over, and if that also fails the bundled palette and notice keep rendering safe.